Pyrdacor/Ambermoon/FileSpecs/EventData.md

 Offset | Type | Description
 --- | --- | ---
 0x00 | ubyte | Lockpicking chance reduction (0-100)
-0x01 | ubyte | Minimum search ability value to detect/open it (only 1 chest has a value above 0)
-0x02 | ubyte | Optional index of a map text to display when showing the opened chest (0xff means no text) 0x03 | ubyte | Chest data index (also used for locked state in savegame) 0x04 | ubyte | Remove if empty (0 or 1)
+0x01 | ubyte | Chest flags (see below, only 1 chest has a value other than 0) 0x02 | ubyte | Optional index of a map text to display when showing the opened chest (0xff means no text) 0x03 | ubyte | Chest data index (also used for locked state in savegame) 0x04 | ubyte | Remove if empty (0 or 1)